-Council will endeavour to ensure that when convened, the Community Reference Group members are representative and where ever possible, includes professional experience and/or shire-wide knowledge.
+Council will endeavour to ensure that when convened, the Community Reference Group members are representative and where-ever possible, includes professional experience and/or shire-wide knowledge.

-15. INDICATORS OF SUCCESS
+16. INDICATORS OF SUCCESSFUL ENGAGEMENT

-- 15.1 Community acceptance. - 15.2 Conflict resolved/reduced/understood. - 15.3 Emerging collaborative approach between the Council and the rest of the community/civil society. - 15.4 Community sense of ownership of decisions. - 15.5 Community understand and actively seeks out consultation. - 15.6 Minority and disadvantaged groups are adequately represented in decision-making processes. - 15.7 Processes are transparent and all parties are accountable. - 15.8 Effective and balanced decisions, policies and plans.
+- 15.1 Community levels of participation - 15.2 Conflict resolved/reduced/understood. - 15.3 Emerging collaborative approach between the Council and the rest of the community/civil society. - 15.4 Community sense of ownership of decisions. - 15.5 Community understands and actively seeks opportunities for participation. - 15.6 Minority and disadvantaged groups are adequately represented in decision-making processes. - 15.7 Processes are transparent and all parties are accountable. - 15.8 Effective and balanced decisions, policies and plans.

-16. ACCESSING COUNCIL INFORMATION
+17. ACCESSING COUNCIL INFORMATION